sakydev/scripts/README.md

-# scripts
+## Scripts
 Why do boring stuff yourself, eh?
+This is a collection of scripts for helping automate tasks